Bwca/browser-extension_linkedin-summarize-post/README.md

-# LinkedIn Post Summarizer Extension
+# FeedBurner

-A Chrome extension that uses Chrome's built-in AI (Gemini Nano) to analyze LinkedIn posts and cut through the BS.
-Get brutally honest summaries and labels that identify the real intent behind every post.
+A Chrome extension that uses Chrome's built-in AI (Gemini Nano) to burn through your feed with brutally honest summaries.
+Cut through the BS and see the real intent behind every post with AI-powered analysis.

 ## ✨ Features